Pippins Plugins

 Everyone else: Steven has done exactly what he should have here.
 He realized that the code was bad and so removed it right away.
 There is nothing inherently wrong with using this technique (unless doing so blindly) because it does, at first glance, appear to really help, so I’m not trying to point fingers at anyone or make light of anyone else’s hard work.
 I’m thrilled that Steven immediately informed me that he had updated the theme because that’s what should happen in these scenarios.

-5. Jason Bobich says:
+4. Jason Bobich

 I am definitely guilty of having this in a theme (it’s even in the theme of your site you’re using right now with some slight modifications to avoid the issues you’re describing in your video) — However, I have now moved to a plugin where it can be disabled.
 And so I’m not saying this kind of functionality should ever be in a theme, but I also think you’re being a little harsh on the snippet in general.